Fuey88/tstu0632_individual_scream/README.md

 **Removed Mirroring**
 - Removed the mirroring effect to enhance the feeling of isolation.

+**Fixed Resizing Issues**
+Removed issues with resizing from the group project

 **Integrated Audio**
    - Loaded an mp3 file and added variables to control volume and frequency.
    - Included a text prompt instructing the user to click if music is not playing, due to browser restrictions on autoplaying audio.